MethodsAndPractices/vsteam/.docs/Add-VSTeamSonarQubeEndpoint.md

 This will allow you to provide your personal access token without displaying it in plain text.

-To use pat simply omit it from the Add-VSTeamAccount command.
+To use pat simply omit it from the Set-VSTeamAccount command.

 ```yaml
 Type: SecureString